Tell us a little about yourself.

 How long have you worked for DLA Disposition Services?

-Your favorite thing about this line of work?
+What is your favorite thing about your line of work?

 Is there a characteristic every leader should possess?

 Unselfishness, “Others first,” taking care of the employees that you work with.
 They do not work for you; it is a team effort.

 What do you look for when evaluating top talent?